nasa/cumulus-message-adapter/CONTRACT.md

 `loadNestedEvent` requests metadata from the AWS Step Function API and uses that metadata to self-identify by determining which task in the workflow is "in-progress".
 This is a roundabout way of the lambda asking `whoami` and will be removed once AWS updates the lambda context object.

 The task name found associated with the running task is used to look up the task-specific configuration and construct the values of `config` and `messageConfig` fields sent to the business function.
-For example, if the current execution is associated with task named `'Task1'`, then the `config` object sent to the business function is the value of `workflow_config['Task1']` and the `messageConfig` object sent to the business function is the value of `workflow_config['Task1']['cumulus_message']`.
+For example, when the `task_config` Parameter is supplied, then the `config` object sent to the business function is the value of `task_config` and the `messageConfig` object sent to the business function is the value of `task_config['cumulus_message']`.
 These configurations are used to dispatch values to other parts of the Cumulus Message, via URL templates, which are required by the business function or `createNextEvent`.

 An example of the `<schemas_json>` that should be passed to `loadNestedEvent`: